 They get to where they're liking that so much that now they're asking for implants on the upper denture as well.
 That's an area of dentistry that has moved forward tremendously as far as if a person has to go to a denture, at least we got means now to make it where their life just doesn't have to be that severely disturbed.

-Dr. Gregory Stiver and our professional team offer a variety of dentures and other restorative dentistry services right here in our Kansas City, MO dentist office.
+Dr. Gregory Stiver and our professional team offer a variety of dentures and other restorative dentistry services right here in our Kansas City, MO dental office.
 Our beautiful dentures will restore your oral function and help you feel great about your smile again!

-Take advantage of our new patient special before you commit – just $79 for a full exam with X-rays and a thorough dental cleaning!
+Take advantage of our new patient special before you commit – just $79 for a full dental exam with X-rays and a thorough dental cleaning!

 What Dentures Can Do For You

 Whether you are missing some or all of your natural teeth, we can help you regain your strong bite and confident smile.
-Our dentures look great, feel natural, and help you return to a normal life.
+Our denture look great, feel natural, and help you return to a normal life.

-Dentures can also help you improve your overall health.
+Denture can also help you improve your overall health.
 Because chewing certain fruits and vegetables can be difficult, if not impossible, with missing teeth, many people simply avoid these nutrient-dense foods.
 But with a full-mouth reconstruction using dentures options, you’ll be able to chew with confidence and comfort again!